Public Forum Debate:

 Don't try to win with "more arguments."
 Win with a smaller set of arguments that you explain clearly, extend consistently, and weigh in Summary + Final Focus.

 PF rounds follow a set speech order.
-Times can vary slightly by league/tournament, but the structure is consistent: constructive speeches build cases, rebuttals clash, Summary narrows, and Final Focus explains the ballot.
+Constructive speeches build cases, rebuttals clash, Summary narrows, and Final Focus explains the ballot.

 Crossfire: how good teams win it

-• • Set up future speeches (“Great — we’ll extend that concession in Summary.”)
+- →Set up future speeches ("We'll extend that concession in Summary.")

 Weighing: the 3 most common levers